A word from our digital marketing team about how ad algorithms and ad placements work

 Sometimes, what's offensive can be very subjective.
 What appears to be hate to one person is reasonable to someone else.
 As a business, we’re not best equipped to be the arbiters of what should be considered hate speech, and we won’t get into the weeds of debating the individual merits or problems of each site either.

-We’d just prefer not to have our ads anywhere that hurts or offends people, so we err on the side of excluding sites flagged to us.
+We’d just prefer not to have our ads anywhere that hurts or offends people, so we often err on the side of excluding sites flagged to us (though not always).

 You may wonder if this is us essentially backing censorship.
 It’s not - just like some brands wouldn’t advertise during adult shows on TV, others may find these slots attractive.
 Similarly, we choose to block our ads from sites which aren’t compatible with our values, or which cause offence to many people, but we don’t campaign against those sites.
 We simply don’t advertise on them.